 Soon villagers and other people knew that Jeff could not be messed with because he had a guard dog by his side at all times and if they tried anything fishy, they are doing it at their own risk.
-Ali was officially one of the bodyguards that Jeff relied on for protection for several years until recently when Jeff decided he needed to get her out of China due to the recent crackdown that was just established in China.
+Ali was officially one of the bodyguards that Jeff relied on for protection for several years until recently when Jeff decided he needed to get her out of East Asia due to the recent crackdowns.

 There is one more dog that needs to be mentioned as a protector of the shelter and this is Gigi.
 Gigi was an owner surrender that was heading to Yulin Dog Festival.
 One of the staff members, Lia Lee, became very attached to Gigi and fell in love with Gigi instantly.
 Lia used to call Gigi her “Gigi-ma”.

 Lia, similar to Jeff, had a hard time letting Gigi go but knew it was the right thing to do in order for Gigi to have the life she deserved.
-But because of the dangerous situation in China right now with the larger, “dangerous” breed dogs as China thinks, the authorities could come at any time and confiscate Gigi because of her size.
+But because of the dangerous situation in East Asia because the authorities could come at any time and confiscate Gigi because of her size.